Microservice Continuous Integration – Where’s the Build?

 Re-thinking Continuous Integration

-In fact, in many ways it is even more important.
-Because our microservices are immutable, meaning unchanging, you could have multiple versions of a microservice running and consumed in production at the same time, by different sets of users.
-So managing the configuration of microservice versions to application versions becomes the challenge.
+Managing the configuration of microservice versions to application versions becomes a challenge.
 This is exactly the same as our traditional build process.
 In the old build, we defined what versions of libraries would be linked into our binary.
-Some build experts would refer to this as ‘packaging,’ and it is still important.
+Some build experts would refer to this as ‘packaging,’ which is still important.

-With microservice continuous integration, we seem to be throwing out the bathwater but we want to keep the baby.
-DeployHub provides a method to perform an initial ‘packaging’ of your serviced based applications for the purpose of managing configurations.
+With microservice continuous integration, we seem to be throwing out the bathwater, but we want to keep the baby.
+DeployHub provides a method to perform an initial ‘packaging’ of your serviced-based applications to manage configurations.
 DeployHub does this through blueprinting.
 The blueprinting process involves defining the ‘baseline’ application version with specific versions of microservices.

 - Ship Microservices Safely – Know Your Blast Radius